EEstrada1812/LaravelPhotosLeafletProject/README.md

 * Open browser, navigate to localhost
 * Click "generate app key", refresh page
 * Click "run migrations", refresh page
-* Register as new user
+* Register as new user and login
 * Navigate to ```localhost/map```

 * To run tests (in new terminal) run ```./vendor/bin/sail shell``` then  ```php artisan test```